awsdocs/aws-codebuild-user-guide/doc_source/use-codebuild-agent.md

 # Run builds locally with the AWS CodeBuild agent<a name="use-codebuild-agent"></a>

 You can use the AWS CodeBuild agent to run CodeBuild builds on a local machine\.
+There are agents available for x86\_64 and ARM platforms\.

-You can also subscribe to notifications about new versions of the agent\.
+You can also subscribe to receive notifications when new versions of the agent are published\.

 ## Prerequisites<a name="use-codebuild-agent.prerequisites"></a>

 Before you begin, you need to do the following:
 + Install Git on your local machine\.
-+ Install and setup [Docker](https://www.docker.com/) on your local machine\.
++ Install and set up [Docker](https://www.docker.com/) on your local machine\.

-## Setup the build image<a name="use-codebuild-agent.setup-image"></a>
+## Set up the build image<a name="use-codebuild-agent.setup-image"></a>

 You only need to set up the build image the first time you run the agent, or when the image has changed\.